On $d$-permutations and Pattern Avoidance Classes: Acknowledgements

 \section{Acknowledgements}

 This research was conducted at the 2022 University of Minnesota Duluth REU and is supported by Jane Street Capital, the NSA (grant number H98230-22-1-0015), the NSF (grant number DMS-2052036), and the Harvard College Research Program.
-The author is indebted to Joe Gallian for his dedication and organizing the University of Minnesota Duluth REU.
-Lastly, a special thanks to Joe Gallian, Amanda Burcroff, Maya Sankar, and Andrew Kwon for their invaluable feedback and advice on this paper.
+The author thanks the anonymous referees for their helpful feedback and suggestions.
+He is also indebted to Joe Gallian for his dedication and organization of the University of Minnesota Duluth REU.
+Lastly, a special thanks to Joe Gallian, Amanda Burcroff, Maya Sankar, and Andrew Kwon for their invaluable advice on this paper.